MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-customer-journey.md

 ms.lastreviewed: 12/10/2018
 ---

-# Azure Stack datacenter integration
+# Azure Stack datacenter integration walkthrough

 This article describes the end-to-end Azure Stack customer experience from purchasing an integrated system through to a successful on-site deployment by a solution provider.
-Use this information to ease your journey and to help set expectations for you, an Azure Stack customer.
+Use this information to ease your journey and to help set expectations for you as an Azure Stack customer.

 As an Azure Stack customer, you should anticipate the following phases: